hemantksingh/messup-learn/Data Science and ML/Big Data.md

 ## Big data architectures

+Effective use of data follows a kind of Maslow's hierarchy of needs.
+The base of the pyramid involves capturing all the relevant data, being able to put it together in an applicable processing environment (be that a fancy real-time query system or just text files and python scripts).
+This data needs to be modeled in a uniform way to make it easy to read and process.
+Once these basic needs of capturing data in a uniform way are taken care of it is reasonable to work on infrastructure to process this data in various ways—MapReduce, real-time query systems, etc.

+It's worth noting the obvious: without a reliable and complete data flow, a Hadoop cluster is little more than a very expensive and difficult to assemble space heater.
+Once data and processing are available, one can move concern on to more refined problems of good data models and consistent well understood semantics.
+Finally, concentration can shift to more sophisticated processing—better visualization, reporting, and algorithmic processing and prediction.

+In my experience, most organizations have huge holes in the base of this pyramid—they lack reliable complete data flow—but want to jump directly to advanced data modeling techniques.
+This is completely backwards.

+So the question is, how can we build reliable data flow throughout all the data systems in an organization?

 Traditional [big data architectures](https://docs.microsoft.com/en-us/azure/architecture/data-guide/big-data/) are designed to handle the ingestion, processing, and analysis of data that is too large or complex for traditional database systems.
 In these architectures data is moved from the operational plane (producers of data) to the analytical plane (consumers of data) via a [data pipeline](./Data%20Processing%20Pipeline.md).
 This separation can create data silos where data engineering teams have little knowledge of the domain and the domain teams produce data without considering how it may be used externally, resulting in data quality, accuracy and freshness issues.

 ### Data mesh